putao520/openlan/README.md

 # Install tap-windows6

 Download `resources/tap-windows-9.21.2.exe`, then install it.
-And run Point in Windows by `point.exe -addr x.x.x.x:10002 -auth zzz:wwww`.
+And run Point in Windows by `point.exe -vs:addr x.x.x.x -vs:auth zzz:wwww`.

 # Build in Powershell